Jacintachepkemoi/Jacinta_Phase1/README.md

 Thank You

 This comprehensive presentation has been prepared by Jacinta Chepkemoi, leveraging data-driven insights to inform strategic decision-making in movie production.
 For any further inquiries or collaborations, please feel free to reach out on LinkedIn.
-We look forward to the opportunity to collaborate and drive innovation in the entertainment industry. www.linkedin.com/in/jacinta-chepkemoi-9936b0220
+I look forward to the opportunity to collaborate and drive innovation in the entertainment industry. www.linkedin.com/in/jacinta-chepkemoi-9936b0220